Close Menu

 After you submit all the information to the SSA, a claims worker will request your medical records.
 Next, a medical consultant will review your records and make a decision about whether you should receive benefits.
 It can take 4 to 8 months for the SSA to make the initial decision.

 If you need to apply for SSI for a child with cerebral palsy, then the rules are different.
-Read our article on how children with cerebral palsy can qualify for Supplemental Security Income benefits.
+Review how children with cerebral palsy can qualify for Supplemental Security Income benefits.

 Adults with cerebral palsy may qualify for Social Security Disability Insurance or Supplemental Security Income.
 To qualify, the disease must prevent you from working.
-The SSA looks at the severity of your cerebral palsy under Listing 11.07, which you will find below.
+The SSA looks at the severity of your cerebral palsy under Listing 11.07, which is below.

 LISTING 11.07 FOR CEREBRAL PALSY